PRINT PAGEClass Manual

 A crucial element to devising a strategic plan is intimate knowledge of the tools and weapons available to you and your opponent.
 Without full and working knowledge of these elements, no coherent strategy can be developed.
 Our tools are found in the witnesses, evidence, rules, statutes, regulations, expert opinions, and the full legal arsenal available to us.

-Always develop case theories, then think of all your opponent's possible rebuttals.
+When you develop case theories, think of all your opponent's possible rebuttals.
 One classic method is to work backwards from the final argument.
 Since it has to be based on the evidence, you design your questions and exhibits for the specific purpose of supporting what you need to argue to win.
 Tactics and strategy is not just learning some cute trial techniques, or following a form book, but is unique to each case.
 There is no Trial 101.
 We will identify the principles of strategy and conduct detailed analysis of each strategy in the trial.

-There can be many answers to a problem, and many methods of proving a fact.
+There can be many responses to a problem, and many alternative methods of proving a fact.
 To get to the best answer, if there is one, requires not only rejecting the wrong one, but also rejecting the less persuasive solutions.
 In the end, I am looking for your thought process and the strategy and tactics underlying them.

 The following are the areas of the trial that we will concentrate on.
 I have listed some of the issues that I deem important and will question you about.
 For those involved in the trial, they are points for you to consider while preparing.
 For those of you on the jury, you should bring these lists with you to class and use them in evaluating the performances.
 There will be no stipulations by the parties on the law or any of the evidence.
 Every point will be contested.